 What do Yellow Jackets Eat?

 They are also referred to as “Meat Wasps.”
-This is because, during the larval stage, these insects consume protein like crickets, caterpillars, flies, mosquitos, wasps, and bees.
+During the larval stage, these insects consume protein like crickets, caterpillars, flies, mosquitos, wasps, and bees.
 Aside from protein, these wasps are also attracted to soda, flower nectar, and fruit.

 Why Do Yellow Jackets Attack?

 They are an aggressive type of wasp.
-If the entrance to their nest is approached, the guards will emit an attack pheromone which has a musty like smell which we can actually smell.
-Within just seconds, thousands of Yellow Jackets will flood out of the entrance and attack anything that is not a Yellow Jacket.
-This is why there is such a danger when trying to remove a nest on your own.
+If the entrance to their nest is approached, the guards will emit an attack pheromone, which has a musty like smell which we can actually smell.
+Within just seconds, thousands of yellow jackets will flood out of the entrance and attack anything that is not a yellow jacket.
+This pheromone threat is why there is such a danger when trying to remove a nest on your own.

 In order to remove a wasp’s nest, you have to approach it.
 Approaching a Yellow Jacket nest is particularly dangerous because they become incredibly aggressive and have the capability of stinging a victim multiple times.